 Learn from the academic community.
 The academic community plays a vital role to advance CCS technologies through a wide range of educational programs that support the development of the next generation of scientists, engineers, and policy makers.

-The International Energy Agency Greenhouse Gas Programme (IEAGHG) Annual Review 2016 outlines the work undertaken and produced by the IEAGHG in 2016, including the conferences (GHGT-13), networks, technical reports, information papers, and presentations made by members of staff at external meetings.
+The International Energy Agency Greenhouse Gas (IEAGHG) Programme Annual Review 2016 outlines the work undertaken and produced by the IEAGHG in 2016, including the 13th Conference on Greenhouse Gas Control Technologies, networks, technical reports, information papers, and presentations made by members of staff at external meetings.
 View document.

 The National Risk Assessment Partnership Phase I Tools are intended to help address leakage and induced seismicity risks associated with geologic carbon storage (GCS).
 These tools are designed to foster robust, objective, and science-based communication and decision making with respect to large-scale application of GCS and accelerate the adoption of GCS technologies.
 View tools.